-Header fields supporting implementation of the Automatic Repeat Request modem feature are grouped as the "ARQ" fields, as shown in Table 3-8.
+Header fields supporting implementation of the Automatic Repeat Request modem feature are grouped as the "ARQ" fields, as shown in Table 3-7.

-Requirement OCT-070: When ARQ is enabled, the OCT shall apply the ARQ operation and retransmit any frames for which it does not explicitly receive an ACK back up to ARQ_MAX_RETX number of times.
+Requirement OCT-085: When ARQ is enabled, the OCT shall apply the ARQ operation and retransmit any DATA and MGMT frames for which it does not explicitly receive an ACK back up to ARQ_MAX_RETX number of times.

-Requirement OCT-071: When ARQ is enabled, the OCT shall ACK DATA and MGMT frames received successfully.
+Requirement OCT-086: When ARQ is enabled, the OCT shall apply ACK to DATA and MGMT frames received successfully.

-Notes on Requirement OCT-070 and Requirement OCT--071: The ARQ functionality is enabled by setting ARQ_MAX_RETX to one or more.
+Notes on Requirement OCT-085 and Requirement OCT-086: The ARQ functionality is enabled by setting ARQ_MAX_RETX to one or more.
 IDLE frames are not subject to ARQ.
 Successful reception of a frame is defined as the payload CRC-32 passing.
 Terminals for which an ACK is not explicitly received are treated as NAK'd.

-The automatic repeat request scheme shall be configured with the set of parameters in Table 3-10.
+The automatic repeat request scheme shall be configured with the set of parameters in Table 3-9.
 The ARQ configuration parameters shall only be changed prior to the onset of acquisition and remain static for the duration of a session.
 When operating with ARQ enabled, the OCT shall support these configurable ARQ parameters.